DavidDock/cheers-to-beers/README.md

 ## Credits

 ### Learning
-The code used for this project was taught to me by code insitute.
-The Code Insitutes project run throughs 'Django Rest Framework' and 'Moments' helped me greatly with the development of my project.
+The code used for this project was taught to me by code institute.
+The Code Institute's project run throughs 'Django Rest Framework' and 'Moments' helped me greatly with the development of my project.

 ## Media